Skip to main content

 1. Everyone should split into small teams.

-1. The first person from every team should swim from one side of the water to the other, on their front.
-When they reach the floats, they should take one and place it in the water to begin a stack.
+2. Explain to everyone that they will need to swim over to the other side of the pool, or to a specific location in the pool.
+When they get there they should take one of the floats and place it in the water to begin a stack.
 They should then swim back to their team.

 Reflection